Skip to content

 Watering requirements to support cultural values and uses include:

-• maintaining freshwater supply to the Latrobe River estuary, Dowd Morass, Sale Common and Heart Morass and associated freshwater habitats
+• maintaining freshwater supply to the Durt-Yowan (Latrobe River) estuary, Dowd Morass, Sale Common and Heart Morass and associated freshwater habitats

 • providing connectivity between reaches and onto floodplains and maintaining water quality to support cultural values and uses of significance to the Gunaikurnai.

-The wetlands support many keystone species important to the Gunaikurnai, and boran (pelican) and tuk (musk duck) are the mother and father in the Gunaikurnai creation story.
-If boran and tuk are living and breeding at the wetlands, it is a sign Country is healthy.
+The lower Latrobe wetlands support many keystone species important to the Gunaikurnai.
+Borun (pelican) and Tuk (musk duck) are the father and mother in the Gunaikurnai creation story.
+If Borun and Tuk are living and breeding at the wetlands, it is a sign that Country is healthy.
 If they are not, flows should be provided to promote required habitat and ecosystem services.

-GLaWAC is developing a vision for the wetlands that aligns with GLaWAC’s Gunaikurnai Whole-of-Country Plan.
+GLaWAC is developing a vision for the wetlands that aligns with the Gunaikurnai Whole-of-Country Plan.
 Key aspects of the vision include:

 • water access: access to water is crucial for many cultural values, including identity and relational values, future economic values and place values, among many others.
-Access to water, through ownership or management, means water made available to the Gunaikurnai on the Latrobe system and the Thomson system that provides freshwater to the wetlands.
+Access to water, through ownership or management, means that water is made available to the Gunaikurnai on the Latrobe and Thomson systems to provide freshwater to the wetlands.
 Every effort should be made to maintain freshwater-dependent values, which in turn deliver cultural values

 • cultural and economic use: returning to cultural practices and Gunaikurnai-informed management at the lower Latrobe wetlands is key to returning to a more freshwater habitat for cultural uses and cultural species.
 It will also provide for water- based tourism, cultural education and ecotourism (camping) experiences

-• connection: GLaWAC takes its responsibility very seriously to work closely with the people it represents on management decisions concerning Country and the health of Country.
+• connection: GLaWAC takes its responsibility to work closely with the people it represents on management decisions concerning Country and the health of Country very seriously.
 Gunaikurnai cultural obligations reflect Gunaikurnai views on healthy Country and, in turn, help the Gunaikurnai continue their ongoing connection to the land and waters of Country

-Increasing the involvement of Traditional Owners in environmental water planning and management and ultimately providing opportunities to progress towards self-determination within and beyond the environmental watering program is a core commitment of the VEWH and its agency partners.
-This is reinforced by a range of legislative and policy commitments, including the Water Act 1989, the Victorian Aboriginal Affairs Framework, Water for Victoria (2016) and in some cases, agreements under the Traditional Owner Settlement Act 2010.
+Increasing the involvement of Traditional Owners in environmental flows management and progressing opportunities towards self-determination in the environmental watering program is a core commitment of the VEWH and its agency partners.
+This is reinforced by a range of legislation and policy commitments, including the Water Act 1989, the Victorian Aboriginal Affairs Framework, the 2016 Water for Victoria, the 2022 Water is Life: Traditional Owner Access to Water Roadmap and in some cases, agreements under the Traditional Owner Settlement Act 2010.

-Where Traditional Owners are more deeply involved in the planning and/or delivery of environmental flows for a particular site, their contribution is acknowledged in Table 3.2.1 with an icon.
-The use of this icon is not intended to indicate that these activities are meeting all the needs of Traditional Owners but is incorporated in the spirit of valuing their contribution and indicating progress towards deeper involvement.
+Where Traditional Owners are more deeply involved in the planning and/or delivery of environmental flows for a particular site, their contribution is acknowledged in Table 2.2.3 with an icon.
+The use of this icon is not intended to indicate that these activities are meeting all the needs of Traditional Owners but is incorporated in the spirit of valuing that contribution.

 Traditional owners